NC Wildlife Federation Announces 58th Annual Governor’s Conservation Achievement Award Recipients

 As co-founder and president of Friends of Lower Haw River State Natural Area since 2016 and an active member of multiple conservation organizations, Smith has written and applied for grants resulting in infrastructure improvements at public river access sites, kiosks with educational signage, shade shelter with nature murals, and improved pathways.

-Recently, Smith was the catalyst for forming the Haw River Trail Steering Committee, which represents town and county governments, state agencies, land trusts, and trail and paddle organizations.
+Recently, Smith was the catalyst for forming the Haw River Trail Steering Committee, representing town and county governments, state agencies, land trusts, and trail and paddle organizations.
 She also helped secure a grant for a trail corridor feasibility study and economic impact analysis.
-The project will lay the groundwork for the construction of a Haw River Trail in Chatham County that connects to a regional Haw River Trail network.
+The project will lay the groundwork for constructing a Haw River Trail in Chatham County that connects to a regional Haw River Trail network.

 NCWF Chapter of the Year, Island Wildlife Chapter, Lower Cape Fear Region (Wilmington)